ahoqueali/ahoqueali.github.io/_posts/2024-12-30-how-rest-allows-building-of-scalable-web-applications.md

 # REST Design Decisions {#rest-design-decisions}

-The architectural design decisions that REST makes use for building scalable web applications are:
+The architectural design decisions that REST makes use of for building scalable web applications are:

 1. Client-Server architecture,
 2. Layered System,